gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    If the joining node has asked for the public keys of all the group members, i.e., 'get_pub_keys' had value Null in the Joining Request, then the Group Manager provides only the public keys of the group members that are relevant to the joining node.
 That is, in such a case, 'pub_keys' includes only: i) the public keys of the responders currently in the OSCORE group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the OSCORE group, in case the joining node is configured (also) as responder or monitor.

-* The 'peer_identifiers' parameter, if present, includes the OSCORE Sender ID of each group member whose public key is specified in the 'pub_keys' parameter.
+* The 'peer_identifiers' parameter includes the OSCORE Sender ID of each group member whose public key is specified in the 'pub_keys' parameter.
 That is, a group member's Sender ID is used as identifier for that group member (REQ12).

 * The 'group_policies' parameter SHOULD be present, and SHOULD include the following elements: